tundra-code/aurora/docs/mutations.md

-# How to Write a Mutation for Aurora
+# Mutations in Aurora
 This is a simple tutorial for writing a mutation for the Aurora application.
 These are the steps you'll need to follow:
-1. setting up npm
+1. Setting up npm
-2. writing your mutation
+2. Writing your mutation
-3. setting up Webpack
+3. Setting up Webpack
-4. publishing your mutation to npm
+4. Publishing your mutation to npm

 Mutations allow our users to have ultimate flexibility with their note taking styles.
 A mutation can change most aspects of Aurora.
 For instance, if you like taking notes in a cornell style format, you can write a mutation that will allow you to do that.
 Don't like the way the previews look?
 You can write a mutation to change that.
-## npm
+## Plugins as NPM Packages
 First you’ll need to install node if you don’t already have it.
 That can be done with this link: [node download](https://nodejs.org/en/download/)